BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ### light
 Just a light.
-Most of you probably using Lighty Lights, but you can place then to preview the lighting.
+Most of you probably use Lighty Lights, but you can place then to preview the lighting.

 ### character
 I only use Astarion for size reference.